danielgerlag/workflow-core/src/samples/WorkflowCore.SampleSqlServer/README.md

 ﻿# SQL Server sample

-A sample to test SQL Server for persistenze, locking and queueing.
+A sample to test SQL Server for persistence, locking and queueing.

 ```c#